-Rebecca also offered to buy the decorated deck from Melissa and offered twice as much as the younger woman had paid on the auction site.
+Rebecca also offered to buy the Acacia Tarot deck from Melissa and offered twice as much as the younger woman had paid on the auction site.
 Melissa declined.
 Each card of that deck was now a personal token of not only the tarot challenge, but her personal ordeal in rescuing herself from Helen’s grip.
 While some of the details in the images would forever keep secrets, they were not alien to her anymore.
 They were talismans of allies she could call on for help.

 Though the two women tried their hardest not to talk about tarot or tarot-adjacent matters, the conversation settled itself between the cards.
 Rebecca, still swearing that she was neither Melissa’s teacher nor mentor and there was no passing on of lineages or teachings, reviewed a good number of her personal “observations” regarding tarot.

 Melissa asked if there was a tarot challenge for the rest of the tarot cards.
 Rebecca had laughed and told the younger woman to come back and ask that question after several months.
 “Technically, there is no such thing as a tarot challenge.
 It’s just paper and ink, remember?”

 Yes, Melissa remembered as she set down her purse and collapsed on the couch.
 Just paper and ink.
 Looking up at the popcorn style ceiling, she remembered the alternate world she had entered, had remained, and would now be fully residing in even as she was lying on the couch being absolutely lazy.